SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 Using the UI, you can set up five campaign patterns to be seeded in less than 5 minutes!

 The Automatic Inline Seeds API is the best approach if you need ultimate control for deeper integrations, `campaign_id`s that are system-generated and constantly changing, or if you prefer a code-first approach.

-If you’re using PowerMTA to send, you would still use the SparkPost UI or API to configure your seeding settings.
-See your PowerMTA User Guide to learn how to set up Automatic Inline Seeding within PowerMTA.

 ### Setting Up Automatic Inline Seeding using the UI